jump-dev/DiffOpt.jl/README.md

 obtain product of jacobians with respect to problem parameters and a backward pass vector.

 Currently, DiffOpt supports two backends.
-Firstly, if the optimization problem is of quadratic form i.e.
+If the optimization problem is of quadratic form i.e.
 ```
 minimize_z z^T Q z / 2 + q^T z
 subject to: Az = b,